List of Ice Age characters: Momma

-Momma was a female Tyrannosaurus.
+Momma is a female Tyrannosaurus.
 She took Sid from his herd when he took her eggs from her.
 She brings Sid to Lava Falls and the two compete to see who can care for her babies better.
 Sid loses, but is allowed to stay.
 However, they are separated later and Sid is attacked by Rudy.
 She is also called Momzilla by Sid.

 Momma later returns when Manny, Ellie, Diego, Sid, Crash, Eddie, and Buck are under attack by Rudy and knocks Rudy off a cliff to his apparent death proceeding to bid Sid farewell.

 Momma makes an appearance in The Ice Age Adventures of Buck Wild where Buck and Zee enlist her to help fight Orson's raptor army.
 Though they had a setback with dealing with her bad tooth and Zee being unable to wake her.
-After waking up and making her way to the water hole as instructed, Momma runs into Manny, Sid, Diego, and Ellie where she also helps in fighting the raptor army.
+After waking up and making her way to the water hole as instructed, Momma runs into Manny, Sid, Diego, and Ellie and helps in fighting the raptor army.

 Rudy

 Rudy is a gigantic albino Baryonyx in the third film who is feared by all the creatures in the valley except Buck and Momma.
 When Buck first arrived in the jungle, he was attacked by Rudy, who scratched him in the right eye, poking it out, and very nearly devoured him.
 Buck escaped, knocking out one of Rudy's teeth in the process.
 Rudy appears to have held a grudge ever since, especially since the impact left behind a crack in his mouth which prevented any new teeth from growing.

 Rudy first appears when he attacks Sid and chases him onto a rock floating over Lava Falls, and later attacks Sid and company full force as they are about to exit the jungle.
 The group quickly proves to be no match for the Baryonyx, but are saved by Momma, who knocks him off of a cliff.
 Rudy survives and he and Buck continue their eternal war.
 Rudy is last seen roaring in frustration as Buck is riding on top of the massive dinosaur laughing, as Rudy runs through the jungle.

 Buck and Rudy made a brief cameo in the following film Ice Age: Continental Drift.

-Note: Rudy is constantly mistaken for a Spinosaurus.
-Although he has features of both species that make him appear to be a hybrid of both dinosaurs, the filmmakers have directly stated he is a Baryonyx.